 In our first glimpse at Professor Stefan Thomke’s new book “Experimentation Works“, we focused on his insights into what makes a good business experiment.
 We are now going to summarize the next section that caught our eye, wherein Professor Thomke outlines key factors that drive a culture of experimentation.
 And as an additional bonus we

 In our first glimpse at Professor Stefan Thomke’s new book “Experimentation Works“, we focused on his insights into what makes a good business experiment.
 We are now going to summarize the next section that caught our eye, wherein Professor Thomke outlines key factors that drive a culture of experimentation.
-And as an additional bonus we are excited to share that Optimizely will be hosting a virtual meetup with Professor Thomke on April 22nd and you can apply to attend here.
+And as an additional bonus we are excited to share that Optimizely will be hosting a virtual meetup with Professor Thomke on April 22nd.

 In the first few chapters of “Experimentation Works”, Professor Thomke highlights the quantifiable potential of experimentation.
 He then proceeds to the logical question: Why aren’t more companies experimenting–and innovating–more frequently?

 Two answers spring to mind.
 One: the move toward increased efficiency has resulted in company cultures that strive for predictability.
 And two: senior management with strong incentives to focus on the near term and sticking to plans, rather than focusing on long-term gains.
 Yet the true obstacle to successful innovation, Thomke posits, is the need to build a culture over time that supports large scale experimentation – even when budgets are tight.